yashdarak08/yashdarak08/README.md

 - 👋 Hi, I’m @yashdarak08, I am currently pursuing an MS in Math!
-- 👀 I’m interested in Quantiative Research and in general, any quant oriented fields
+- 👀 I’m interested in Quantitatively oriented fields like Quants, Machine Learning and Data Science.
 - 💞️I love solving puzzles, sudokus, logical reasoning problems, brain teasers, etc
-- 🌱 I’m currently trying to gain expertise in Python
-- 🤜🏽🤛🏽 I’m looking to collaborate on projects which can broden my knowledge regarding Math and Finance
+- 🤜🏽🤛🏽 I’m looking to collaborate on projects which can broden my knowledge regarding Math, Machine Learning and Finance
 - 📫 You can reach me by email - yashdarak08@gmail.com

 <!---